robocode-dev/tank-royale/buildDocs/docs/articles/booter.md

 - `name`: is the display name of the bot.
 - `version`: is the version of the bot, where [SEMVER] is the recommended format, but not a requirement.
-- `authors`: is a comma-separated list with the (full) name of the bot author(s).
+- `authors`: is a list containing the (full) name of the bot author(s).
 The name could be a nickname or handle.
 - `description`: is a brief description of the bot.
 - `homepage`: is a link to a web page for the bot.
-  -`countryCodes`: is a comma-separated list of [Alpha-2] country codes for the bot author(s).
+- `countryCodes`: is a list containing [Alpha-2] country codes, representing the country of each author and/or bot.
 - `platform`: is the platform required for running the bot, e.g. Java 17 or .Net 6.0.
 - `programmingLang`: is the programming language used for programming the bot, e.g. C# or Kotlin.
 - `gameTypes`: is a comma-separated list containing the [game types](game_types.md) that the bot is supporting, meaning that it should not play in battles with game types other than the listed ones.
 When this field is omitted, the bot will participate in any type of game.
-- `initialPosition`: is a comma-separated list containing the starting x and y coordinate, and direction (body, gun, and radar) when the game begins. [^initial-start-position]
+- `initialPosition`: is a comma-separated string containing the starting x and y coordinate, and direction (body, gun, and radar) when the game begins in the format: x, y, direction. [^initial-start-position]

 Note that `initialPosition` should only be used for debugging purposes where using the same starting position and direction of the body, gun, and radar is convenient.
-You need to enable initial starting position using the `--enable-initial-position` option with the server.
+You need to enable initial starting position using the `--enable-initial-position` option with the [server].

 ### Escaping special characters